MicrosoftDocs/cpp-docs/docs/preprocessor/fenv-access.md

 Enable **fenv_access** if your code tests floating-point status flags, exceptions, or sets control mode flags.
 The compiler disables floating-point optimizations, so your code can access the floating-point environment consistently.

-For more information on floating-point behavior, see [/fp (Specify Floating-Point Behavior)](../build/reference/fp-specify-floating-point-behavior.md).
+The [/fp:strict] command-line option automatically enables **fenv_access**.
+For more information on this and other floating-point behavior, see [/fp (Specify Floating-Point Behavior)](../build/reference/fp-specify-floating-point-behavior.md).

 There are restrictions on the ways you can use the **fenv_access** pragma in combination with other floating-point settings:

 - You can't enable **fenv_access** unless precise semantics are enabled.
 Precise semantics can be enabled either by the [float_control](float-control.md) pragma, or by using the [/fp:precise](../build/reference/fp-specify-floating-point-behavior.md) or [/fp:strict](../build/reference/fp-specify-floating-point-behavior.md) compiler options.
 The compiler defaults to **/fp:precise** if no other floating-point command-line option is specified.

 - You can't use **float_control** to disable precise semantics when **fenv_access(on)** is set.

-These restrictions mean the order of some floating-point pragmas is significant.
-For more information, see [float_control](float-control.md).

 The kinds of optimizations that are subject to **fenv_access** are: